Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 12- Tequila Bottle Hummingbird Feeder Plans

 Saving empty tequila bottles gives an advantage of bringing hummingbirds into spring.
-Costing about $12 this homemade bird feeder could be made in an hour with colorful beads.
+Costing about $12 this homemade bird feeder by DIY Network could be made in an hour with colorful beads.
 You need to cut the wire and wrap it around the neck of the bottle.
 Make clean twists.
 Thread the beads, separate wires and then loop the wires around a dowel.
 Fill it with the nectar for the birds and hang it in your garden.
 Get the instructions here

 Tequila Bottle Hummingbird-Feeder